Complete Rest: Benefits of Couch Time

 Since most of you have been or will soon be taking some time away from the bike after a long, grueling season of racing or club riding, the first thing to do is to figure out just what taking time away means, and then to make plans for your best off-season yet.
 We start by advocating experiencing life as a couch potato.

-The Giro di Lombardia will be upon us this weekend, and with it the end of the long European campaign that began for many at the Tour of Qatar back in January.
+True to form, the Giro di Lombardia brought us a fabulous day of racing.
+Its prestige lies partly in it serving as the finale to the long European campaign that began for many at the Tour of Qatar or Tour Down Under back in January.
 Faster than the leaves falling and the sunlight fading, the Euro scene will soon be hibernating and we’ll be looking to the Southern Hemisphere for our racing fix.

 The first question you may have is just how long do I spend on the couch?
 This phase can last anywhere from 2 weeks to a month or even more, depending on how long and intense your season has been.
-It is typically an inverse relationship – if you’ve been training hard and blowing the peloton apart since February like Boom Boom Boonen, you need to recover from that level of intensity and peak fitness by really letting yourself go for a good long while to completely recharge physically and mentally.
+It is typically an inverse relationship – if you’ve been training hard and blowing the peloton apart since February like ProTour victor Cadel Evans or Paris-Nice and Tour winner Alberto Contador, you need to recover from that level of intensity and peak fitness by really letting yourself go for a good long while to completely recharge physically and mentally.
+On that front, this is exactly why Tour winners like Lance and Contador essentially pull the plug on their season after the Tour and a few August criteriums – the Tour has become so physically and mentally intense that the recovery phase needs to start almost immediately afterwards.

-The only exception seems to be the recently retired Viacheslav “Eki” Ekimov, whose fanatical devotion to the bike and training is legendary.
-Wonder if this retirement will be more successful than his first abortive attempt in 2002, when he un-retired halfway through the season and raced the Tour right afterwards.
+There certainly are exceptions to this pattern.
+The 2006-retired Viacheslav “Eki” Ekimov’s fanatical devotion to the bike and training is legendary.
+The same is true of Erik Zabel, who is competitive throughout the road season and then often jumps into the Six-Day circuit.
 On the other hand, if you’ve just been riding mostly at a moderate or recreational level, taking two months completely off isn’t necessary or helpful, and a shorter rest phase will be sufficient.

 How to Do Nothing